freelancing-solutions/nginx-proxy/README.md

 ### Wildcard Hosts

 You can also use wildcards at the beginning and the end of host name, like `*.bar.com` or `foo.bar.*`.
 Or even a regular expression, which can be very useful in conjunction with a wildcard DNS service like [xip.io](http://xip.io), using `~^foo\.bar\..*\.xip\.io` will match `foo.bar.127.0.0.1.xip.io`, `foo.bar.10.0.2.2.xip.io` and all other given IPs.
 More information about this topic can be found in the nginx documentation about [`server_names`](http://nginx.org/en/docs/http/server_names.html).

-### Path-based Routing

-You can have multiple containers proxied by the same `VIRTUAL_HOST` by adding a `VIRTUAL_PATH` environment variable containing the absolute path to where the container should be mounted.
-For example with `VIRTUAL_HOST=foo.example.com` and `VIRTUAL_PATH=/api/v2/service`, then requests to http://foo.example.com/api/v2/service will be routed to the container.
-If you wish to have a container serve the root while other containers serve other paths, make give the root container a `VIRTUAL_PATH` of `/`.
-Unmatched paths will be served by the container at `/` or will return the default nginx error page if no container has been assigned `/`.

-The full request URI will be forwarded to the serving container in the `X-Original-URI` header.

-When you want to forward many paths to the same container you can set the variable using a regular expresion.
-For example VIRTUAL_PATH="~^/(path1|path2)" will answer to requests that start with /path1 or /path2.

 ### Multiple Networks